 Ark is a survival game.
 Most people who play it, play PVE.
 This is because the PvP side of the game is brutal, and not the “git gud” kind of brutal.
-It’s the kind that if you have school, work or need to sleep you lose.
+It’s the kind where if you have school, work, or need to sleep, you lose.
 People will wipe your base and murder everything you ever loved while you’re offline.
 In a game where taming a single dinosaur takes several real-life hours, that’s as “fun” as it sounds.

 Genesis part one was a major push into a PvE direction that I really loved, so I had high hopes for part 2.
 It did in fact, continue its renewed focus on PvE, but it didn’t just throw out the baby with the bathwater.
 It tore out the entire kitchen.

 When you spawn in Genesis 2, you will have a special federation tek suit.
 It has all the functions of a normal tek suit, super speed, superman punching, predator vision modes, and of course, flight.
 Unlike normal tek suits, it has infinite durability and does not require the rare resource known as element to power.

 This means from the moment you take your first steps into Genesis 2, you have infinite flight, super speed, oxygen, and more.
 The need for half of the tools and dinosaurs in the game vanishes.
 Heck, you don’t even need most stats.
 You are free to pump everything into weight and health because the suit makes up the difference.